 - The name of the organization to which you are applying

 - Details regarding the children or vulnerable persons with whom you will have contact

-The police service will use this information to determine if the position meets the legal requirements to conduct a Vulnerable Sector check.
-If the position does not meet the requirements of the Criminal Records Act for a VS check, it will not be processed.
-It is illegal for a police service to conduct a VS check if it does not qualify.
+The police service will use this information to determine if the position meets the legal requirements to conduct a VS check.
+If the position does not meet the requirements, it will not be processed.
+It is illegal for a police service to conduct a VS check if the requirements are not met.

-The main requirement for a VS check is where the applicant will be working in a position of trust or authority towards vulnerable persons.
-This is created when and individual's relationship with someone else has any of the following characteristics:
+The main requirement for a VS check is where the applicant will be working in a position of trust or authority with vulnerable persons.
+This is created when an individual's relationship with someone else has any of the following characteristics:

 - Decision-making power

 - Closeness inherent in the relationship

 A 'vulnerable person’ is generally defined as children under 18-years-old, the elderly, or any person who, by nature of a physical, emotional or psychological condition, is dependent on other persons for care and assistance with day-to-day living.